 Quality content, highly targeted, results in embeds.
 This is the secret to YouTube SEO.

 Last but not least!

 Enable your channel for ads!
 Google will obviously favour channels that allow it to make revenue!

-This article was written by Nicholas Ridley (SEO Cape Town)
+This article was written by Ryan Black (SEO Cape Town)